 - One for organizing my teaching materials (which I organize by month since I teach by monthly themes)

 - One for storing my son’s work (AKA a portfolio, also organized by month)

 Binder System of Organization for Homeschoolers

-No matter the system you use, be sure that it’s simple to put into action and to use over time.
-There is no use putting together an elaborate system that you’ll never use because it’s just too complicated.
-I can’t stress enough the importance of keeping it simple, simple, simple.
+No matter the system you use, keep it simple to implement and use over time.
+Putting together an elaborate system that you’ll never use is no use.